bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Model Controller/Bugs.md

 4. Cancel button now dispatching to the MessageThreadsTableViewController.
 Added functionality for that button.
 Previously wasn't doing anything.

-3. Send button not popping back even after adding dispatch main queue to table view - MessageDetailViewController.

-4. Not sending the information Save button to Firebase.
+5. Send button now working, had to switch the navigation popover to "dismiss instead".
+Also adjusted Segue.

-5. in MessageThreadsTableViewController, segue.identifier == "ViewMessageThread was mispelled to "ViewMesageThread"
+6. in MessageThreadsTableViewController, segue.identifier == "ViewMessageThread was mispelled to "ViewMesageThread"